Brian Hoyer: Personal life

-Hoyer is of German descent through his father, and holds dual German and American citizenship.
+Hoyer is of German descent through his father and holds dual German and American citizenship.
 He is married to Lauren Scrivens.
-The couple have a son, Garrett, and a daughter, Cameron.
+They have two children, Garrett and Cameron.

-In August 2024, Hoyer has become an analyst for the New England Patriots pre season games.
-It was announced in 2025 that he and former teammate David Andrews would partner with NBC sports Boston, to start their own football podcast that debuted in September of 2025.
+In August 2024, Hoyer became an analyst for Patriots preseason games.
+In 2025, he and former teammate David Andrews partnered with NBC Sports Boston to start a football podcast that debuted in September.